HyperionCSharp/DemoGameServer/README.md

 # DemoGameServer
-Built using Minhook and Graphical Rendering
+Built using Minhook and Graphical Rendering, and the DiscordSDK